edgelesssys/constellation/docs/docs/workflows/terraform-provider.md

 - a Terraform installation of version `v1.4.4` or above

 ## Quick setup
 The example shows how to set up a Constellation cluster with the default infrastructure and IAM setup.
-It's easiest to consume the module through a remote source, as shown below.
-This allows to upgrade the cluster to a newer Constellation version by simply updating the module source.
-When using custom infrastructure, make sure to check the Constellation release notes for potential breaking changes in the infrastructure setup.
+The modules can either be consumed by using the remote source shown below (recommended) or by downloading them from the [Constellation release page ](https://github.com/edgelesssys/constellation/releases/latest) and placing them in the Terraform workspace directory.

 1. Create a directory (workspace) for your Constellation cluster.